jamesdanielwhitford/replit.github.io/tutorials/crud-app-tutorial.md

-crud-app-tutorial

-# Persistent Data Storage with Replit: Building a Flask application with a SQLite database
+# Persistent Data Storage with Replit: Building a CRUD Flask application with a SQLite database

 In this tutorial, We will show you how to create a task management app for teams, that uses a perisistent storage system.
 We'll use Flask as the template engine for our app, SQLite for data storage, and SQlalchemy to create a connection to the database.
 By using persistent storage, we can persist data even if our application is shutdown.